 Anne added there was also no recovery time to deal with following the treatment -- which would not have been the case if she had required brain surgery

-Anne has been among a total of 57 patients treated with intracranial stereotactic radiosurgery by the McLeod Neuro-Oncology Team since October 2014.
-This includes ten patients suffering from trigeminal neuralgia, a painful nerve condition that requires the team to radiate a nerve located only four millimeters from the brain stem.
+Anne has been among a total of 110 patients treated with intracranial stereotactic radiosurgery by the McLeod Neuro-Oncology Team since October 2014.
+This includes 13 patients suffering from trigeminal neuralgia, a painful nerve condition that requires the team to radiate a nerve located only four millimeters from the brain stem.

 Karen says there are many other successful patient experiences like Anne’s.
 “Some patients with metastatic lesions that we have treated have other disease processes that affect their overall outcome, but we have achieved good success with the treatment of their brain tumor.
 For these patients, our goal is not only extension of life but to preserve quality of life.”

 McLeod offers the only active linear accelerator (LINAC) based stereotactic radiosurgery program from the midlands to the coast.
 “The next closest comparable treatment program is the cancer center at Duke in North Carolina,” said Dr. Spencer.
-The hospital is currently installing a second linear accelerator capable of performing stereotactic body radiation therapy.
-The Radiation Oncology team will begin using this unit to treat patients this summer.
+The hospital installed a second linear accelerator capable of performing stereotactic body radiation therapy in 2016.

 “I am grateful that I did not have to go away to receive my treatment.
 I literally came down the road from my home to McLeod,” said Anne.